 The overhaul appears virtually identical to Mies’s original vision, which Chipperfield considers a success.
 “Dismantling a building of such unimpeachable authority was a strange experience, but one of privilege,” Chipperfield said in a statement.
 “The Neue Nationalgalerie is a touchstone for myself and many other architects.
 Seeing behind its exterior has revealed both its genius and its flaws, but overall it has only deepened my admiration for Mies’ vision.
 Certainly carrying out such a task in a building that leaves no place to hide is daunting, but we hope to have returned this beloved patient seemingly untouched except for it running more smoothly.”
 More insight into the planning, execution, and restoration will be available in the forthcoming book Neue Nationalgalerie Berlin: Refurbishment of an Architectural Icon (Jovis), which features design documents, large-format photographs, and articles by more than 30 project managers.

-When the Neue Nationalgalerie reopens, on August 22, its permanent collection of contemporary masterpieces by Edvard Munch, Pablo Picasso, Francis Bacon, and Andy Warhol (all artists once deemed “degenerate” by the Nazis) will be rehung as a new exhibition called “The Art of Society.”
-A temporary show by Alexander Calder, meanwhile, will bring the restoration full circle—the American sculptor’s sheet metal stabile Têtes et Queue (1965) was mounted on the outdoor terrace when the museum was first inaugurated.
+To commemorate the reopening, the Neue Nationalgalerie’s permanent collection of contemporary masterpieces by Edvard Munch, Pablo Picasso, Francis Bacon, and Andy Warhol (all artists once deemed “degenerate” by the Nazis) have been rehung in a new exhibition called “The Art of Society.”
+A temporary show by Alexander Calder, meanwhile, brings the restoration full circle—the American sculptor’s sheet metal stabile Têtes et Queue (1965) was mounted on the outdoor terrace when the museum was first inaugurated.
 A film installation by the local artist Rosa Barba will also display until February 13.
 Construction is still underway on the neighboring Museum of the 20th Century, designed by Herzog & de Meuron, which will connect to the refurbished building by an underground tunnel.